madhavan630450/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by: Prasanth .T
+ Developed by: MARIMUTHU MATHAVAN
- RegisterNumber: 24900510
+ RegisterNumber: 212224230153

 **Logic symbol & Truthtable**